xliusufe/sqrtn/README.md

 # sqrtn
 An R pacakge to calculate sqrt(n) with very high precision.
 Currenly, we approximate sqrt(2) only. "sqrtn"" implements dramatically fast.
-It takes only less than 1 minute to approximate sqrt(2) with 100,000 digits, and 3.5 minutes with 1000,000 digits.
+It takes only less than 1 minute to approximate sqrt(2) with 100,000 digits.

 # Installation